a144z/hypercompress/README.md

 ## 🧪 Compression Techniques

-Hypercompress implements a multi-stage hybrid compression pipeline:
+Hypercompress implements a multi-stage hybrid compression pipeline combining multiple techniques:

 ### 1. Low-Rank Approximation (LRA)
 Factorizes weight matrices using singular value decomposition (SVD) to reduce parameter count while preserving performance.
+Can be applied as weight-level compression or structural factorization (see [Pipeline Architecture](#-compression-pipeline-architecture)).

 ### 2. KV-Cache Distillation
-Compresses key-value cache projections to reduce memory footprint during inference.
+Compresses key-value cache projections to reduce memory footprint during inference and transfer knowledge from teacher to student models.

 ### 3. Byte Latent Transformers (BLT)
 Structural compression of embedding layers by replacing high-dimensional embeddings with low-dimensional latent representations.
+Runs first in the pipeline to structurally modify the model.

 ### 4. Sparsity Acceleration
-Prunes weights to achieve extreme sparsity ratios (up to 99%+) while maintaining model accuracy.
+Prunes weights to achieve extreme sparsity ratios (up to 99%+) while maintaining model accuracy through careful weight selection.

 ### 5. Structural Compression
 Replaces linear layers with factorized equivalents to achieve true parameter reduction.
+This is the key technique that actually reduces model size (not just "effective" compression).

 ### 6. Knowledge Distillation
-Teacher-student training transfers knowledge from large models to compressed students.
+Teacher-student training transfers knowledge from large models to compressed students through hierarchical LoRA updates and activation alignment.

+> **Note**: For detailed information on how these techniques work together in the pipeline, see the [Compression Pipeline Architecture](#-compression-pipeline-architecture) section.

 ## ⚙️ Configuration